epezent/implot/README.md

 You should be good to go!

-If you want to test ImPlot quickly, consider trying [mahi-gui](https://github.com/mahilab/mahi-gui), which bundles ImGui, ImPlot, and several other packages for you.

 ## Installing ImPlot using vcpkg

 You can download and install ImPlot using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager: